qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 Ultimately, it is up to the executing backend which data structure is associated with a qubit or result value.
 This gives a backend the freedom to, e.g., process measurement results asynchronously, or attach additional device data to qubits.
-Qubit and result values are correspondingly represented as opaque pointers in the bitcode, and a QIR program must not dereference such pointers, independent on whether they are merely bitcasts of integer constants as they are in the Base Profile program above, or whether they are created dynamically, meaning the value is managed by the executing backend.
+Qubits and result values are correspondingly represented as opaque pointers in the bitcode, and a QIR program must not dereference such pointers, independent on whether they are merely bitcasts of integer constants as they are in the Base Profile program above, or whether they are created dynamically, meaning the value is managed by the executing backend.

 To execute a given bitcode file, the backend needs to know how to process qubit and result pointers used by a program.
 This is achieved by storing metadata in the form of [module flags](#module-flags-metadata) in the bitcode.
 QIR does not make a type distinction for the two kinds of pointers, nor does it use a different address space for them.
 This ensures that libraries and optimization passes that map between different instruction sets do not need to distinguish whether the compiled application code makes use of dynamic qubit and result management or not.

 To be compliant with the Base Profile specification, the program must not make use of dynamic qubit or result management; instead, qubits and results must be